Computing twists of hyperelliptic curves: Hyperelliptic curves

 Since $C$ has genus $g$, the map $C \to C /\langle \iota \rangle $ ramifies at $2g+2=2\cdot\text{deg}(f)$ points, and $f$ must have degree $g+1$.
 This establishes the first part of the lemma.

-As for the second part, recall that a curve of genus $\geq 2$ can map to at most one genus-0 curve (up to isomorphism).
-If $C/k$ admits a hyperelliptic model over $k$, then by definition it maps to $\mathbb{P}^1_k$, and since it also maps to $z^2=ax^2+by^2$ this latter quadric must be isomorphic to $\mathbb{P}^1$ over $k$, which happens precisely when the quaternion algebra $\left( \frac{a, b}{k}\right)$ is trivial.
-Conversely, suppose that the quaternion algebra is trivial: then $z^2=ax^2+by^2$ has a rational point, so we can find three new variables $X, Y, Z$ which are (invertible) linear functions of $x,y,z$ and satisfy $Z^2 = XY$.
+As for the second part, recall that a curve of genus $\geq 2$ {admits at most one 2-to-1 map to a genus 0 curve (that is, $C$ is hyperelliptic in at most one way)}.
+If $C/k$ admits a hyperelliptic model over $k$, then by definition it {admits a 2-to-1 map to $\mathbb{P}^1_k$}, and since it also {admits a 2-to-1 map to $z^2=ax^2+by^2$} this latter quadric must be isomorphic to $\mathbb{P}^1$ over $k$, which happens precisely when the quaternion algebra $\left( \frac{a, b}{k}\right)$ is trivial.

+Conversely, suppose that the quaternion algebra is trivial: then $z^2=ax^2+by^2$ has a rational point, so we can find three new variables $x', y', z'$ which are (invertible) linear functions of $x,y,z$ and satisfy $z'^2 = x'y'$.
 In terms of these new variables, $C$ is given by a model

-Restricting to the affine chart $Z=1$ and replacing $Y$ by $1/X$ in the first equation we find the model
+Restricting to the affine chart $z'=1$ and replacing $y'$ by $1/x'$ in the first equation we find the model

-multiplying by $X^{g+1}$ and setting $w:=t X^{(g+1)/2}$ we finally get the hyperelliptic model
+multiplying by $x'^{g+1}$ and setting $w:=t x'^{(g+1)/2}$ we finally get the hyperelliptic model

 \end{proof}